 Know where the concierge told us to go?
 Bern’s Steak House.

-My dad continued to use this question when we traveled and we visited some nice places but I didn’t realize the power of “The Question” until Sharon and I started to travel on our own.
+My dad continued to use this question when we traveled, and we visited some beautiful places, but I didn’t realize the power of “The Question” until Sharon and I started to travel on our own.